VirusTotal/yara/docs/writingrules.rst

 In order to allow you a more flexible organization of your rules files, YARA provides the ``include`` directive.
-This directive works in a similar way to the *#include* pre-procesor directive in your C programs, which inserts the content of the specified source file into the current file during compilation.
+This directive works in a similar way to the *#include* pre-processor directive in your C programs, which inserts the content of the specified source file into the current file during compilation.
 The following example will include the content of *other.yar* into the current file::